aws/aws-advanced-jdbc-wrapper/README.md

 ### Plain Amazon RDS databases

-The AWS Advanced JDBC Wrapper also provides limited functionality for RDS provided databases that are not Aurora, see the compatability matrix for details.
+The AWS Advanced JDBC Wrapper also provides limited functionality for RDS provided databases that are not Aurora, see the compatibility matrix for details.

 ### RDS Proxy